hoplaahei/hoplaahei.github.io/_posts/2014-12-02-trueos-on-laptops.md

  >  sively, and will maintain full frequency for longer.
 May be
  >  abbreviated as hadp.

+If you care about the 'green' energy saving of your laptop, setting `-a` flag of `powerd_flags` to `adaptive` rather than `hidapative` should save power even with the adapter plugged in, but the likes of `Intel Turbo Boost` will get disabled.

 Before I start making more complex changes to the system, I use `lpreserver` to make a `cron` job that takes `ZFS` backup snapshots:

 ```